iconify/documentation/documents/pages/implementations/vue/index.md

 import { Icon, addIcon } from '@iconify/vue';

 // Import icon data.
-// You can import icon with any name instead of 'homeIconData'
+// You can use any variable name instead of 'homeIconData'
 // because exports are not named import homeIconData from '@iconify-icons/mdi-light/home';